12 best graduation gift ideas

 Whether you're buying a graduation gift for him or her, personalised stationery is such a fitting gift for graduates.

 It would be even more fitting as a gift if they're also going into a career that involves writing.
-If you're buying a graduation present for a future lawyer or journalist, a special pen would be something that they could genuinely use in their day-to-day life after uni.
+If you're buying a graduation present for a future lawyer or journalist, a special pen would be genuinely useful in their day-to-day life after uni.

 Watch or jewellery

-Anything from rings to necklaces to watches can make brilliant graduation gifts.
+Anything from rings to necklaces to watches can make great graduation gifts.
 These items last a lifetime and will always act as a reminder of their success at uni.

 While some fine jewellery will undoubtedly cost a lot, it is possible to find some good deals on pieces that are still beautiful.